-“I wanted to be part of a profession that involved helping people.
+“I wanted to be part of a profession that involves helping people.
 That is literally how the social work profession is described.
 Since I graduated from King in the spring of 2021, I knew that I wanted to continue at King.
 I also knew that it was a brand-new program, which I liked.
 The professors are very understanding and helpful.
 I have loved my journey so far, and I am excited to see how my last year goes!”

 APPLY TODAY!